mazen-khaled/College-Backend-System/README.md

 ### Frontend
 - User-friendly login and sign-up forms.
+- **Signup Page:** Allows new students to register by submitting their name, email, password, date of birth, and GPA.
+Data is sent to the backend via a POST request.
 - Profile display and update functionality.
 - Dynamic interaction using JavaScript for form validation and profile updates.